Handbook on Unemployment Benefits

 NOTE: The amount of benefits payable equals the difference between your weekly benefit amount and your gross earnings, plus $150.

-If you reported earnings but receive an unemployment check for your full weekly benefit amount, do not cash the check!
-Instead, contact your local claims office immediately for instructions.
+IMPORTANT: If you reported earnings but receive an unemployment payment for your full weekly benefit amount, contact your local claims office immediately for instructions.

 Are my Unemployment Insurance Benefits Taxable?